MikeCroall/TrumpBot/README.md

 $ python3 phone.py
 ```
 This will run the phone server.
 Then enter the URI of the phone server in the section called 'Web Hooks' on Twilio.

+## License
+This project is distributed under the MIT License.
+Feel free to adapt these components for another project!